poseidon/matchbox/Documentation/ignition.md

             {{end}}
     {{end}}

-Response from `/ignition?mac=address` for a particular machine.
+Below is a response that you would get from making a GET request to `/ignition?mac=address` for a particular machine.
+As you can see, the file response is in JSON, not YAML, as Ignition only supports JSON.
+You can also see that the templated values such as `{{.networkd_name}}` has been filled in.

     {
       "ignitionVersion": 1,